tzfx/hazy-shade-of-buffen/locations/aboleth-grotto.md

 If the party is not in active combat with the aboleth, the ceiling glows with a dim blue light.

-If the party is in active combat with the abolethm the clieling glows with a bright light, brightly illuminating the entire grotto.
+If the party is in active combat with the aboleth, the ceiling glows with a bright light, brightly illuminating the entire grotto.

 The color of the ceiling changes on the aboleth's turn in accordance with the next lair action to be taken by the aboleth on intiative 20.

-blue - phatasmal force
+- blue - phatasmal force
-purple - tidal surge
+- purple - tidal surge
-red - tidal rage
+- red - tidal rage

 In addition to these, the ceiling with crackle with energy if the aboleth has a charmed target and is planning on using Psychic Drain during the current round.